 Journalist Thanh Thuy (Long An Newspaper and Radio and Television Station): Ethics and thinking - "Guiding principles" in the AI era |

 After more than 10 years of "burning" in the profession, I have witnessed the strong transformation of modern journalism, especially in the current period when artificial intelligence (AI) is on the rise.
 During the working process, AI is truly a powerful assistant.
 It helps journalists operate more conveniently through tools, software, and applications, thereby meeting the need for timely and quick information.
-However, it is also the modernity of this technology that makes the boundary between real and fake blurrier than ever.
-If we are not alert and do not carefully verify the source of information, journalists can easily fall into the trap of fake news, edited images, or get caught up in sensational information, clickbait, etc.
+However, it is also the modernity of this technology that makes the boundary between real and fake more blurred than ever.
+If we are not alert and do not carefully verify the source of information, journalists can easily fall into the trap of fake news, edited images, or be caught up in sensational information, clickbait, etc.

 AI, after all, is a useful tool that helps us work more effectively, but the key factor is always the ethics and thinking of the user.
 No matter how much technology develops, the passion for the profession, ethics and sharp thinking of journalists must still be the prerequisites to ensure the objective truth of press information when conveyed to the public and for humans to always master artificial intelligence in the digital age.